 We are self insured for a substantial portion of the cost of our U.S. employee group health insurance.
 We purchase insurance from a third party, which provides individual and aggregate stop loss protection for these costs.
 Each reporting period, we expense the costs of our health insurance plan including paid claims, the change in the estimate of incurred but not reported (IBNR) claims, taxes, and administrative fees (collectively, the plan costs).

 Plan costs were as follows:

 Year Ended December 31,

-2016 2015 2014
+2017 2016 2015

 (in thousands)

-Plan costs \$ 27,276 \$ 25,355 \$ 23,206
+n costs \$ 30,521 \$ 27,276 \$ 25,355

 IBNR accrual, which is included in wages and benefits payable, was as follows: